eschulte/shit4climate/scripts/fed-reserve-board.md

 The Federal Reserve's mission is to keep our economy at full employment and protect our financial system.
 The climate catastrophe we see unfolding around us will ripple through our financial system.
+See "green swan," I'm happy to [google green swan][] for you.
 It is core to the Federal Reserve's mission to ensure that our financial institutions are in shape to withstand these shocks.
 The Fed. should be taking climate related preparatory actions including:
 - Ensure banks to treat climate change as a structural risk
 - Ensure banks exposed to carbon producing companies are prepared to accept the losses expected in those sectors as the economy moves to